 Dizziness – Benign Paroxysmal Positional Vertigo (BPPV)

-Benign paroxysmal positional vertigo (BPPV) is a common vestibular (inner ear balance) disorder which is characterized by a false sense of spinning or rotational movement which results in the feeling of dizziness.
+Benign paroxysmal positional vertigo (BPPV) is a common vestibular (inner ear balance) disorder that is characterized by a false sense of spinning or rotational movement which results in the feeling of dizziness.
 Benign paroxysmal positional vertigo typically occurs suddenly with no apparent cause, and each episode usually lasts only for a brief time when the head is held in certain positions.
 While BPPV is not considered to be a serious condition, the dizziness associated with it can be temporarily debilitating and cause unsteadiness and loss of balance.
+We also have a team of physical therapists that specialize in Physical Therapy and Vestibular Rehabilitation in Fort Worth.

 Other symptoms of benign paroxysmal positional vertigo include: